TheIcyColdPenguin/pinata/backend/README.md

 uvicorn backend.main:app
 ```

-while in the root foler
+while in the root folder